mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/cli-reference/index.md

 # Adding the Edge-LB command-line interface package
 In most cases, you add the Edge-LB command-line interface (CLI) as part of your initial installation of the Edge-LB API server and Edge-LB pool packages when you are preparing to deploy Edge-LB load balancing.
 However, one of the key benefits of running containerized services is that they can be placed anywhere in the cluster.

 Since you can deploy packages anywhere on the cluster, you might find that you need to install the Edge-LB command-line interface (CLI) on additional computers for other administrators.
-To simplify access to the Edge-LB command-line programs, you can install the CLI as a separate package by running the following command:
+To simplify access to the Edge-LB command-line programs, you can install the CLI as a separate package by running the command:

 ```bash
 dcos package install --cli edgelb --yes